wormholelabs-xyz/example-messaging-endpoint/svm/programs/router/README.md

    - Associated with a specific integrator and chain.
    - Has a unique ID within its integrator and chain context.

-5. **TransceiverType**: Enum to distinguish between incoming and outgoing transceivers.

-   - Allows for different handling of inbound and outbound messages.

-6. **Bitmap**: Utility struct for efficient storage and manipulation of boolean flags.
+5. **Bitmap**: Utility struct for efficient storage and manipulation of boolean flags.
    - Used to track the status of transceivers (active/inactive).

 ### Relationships